donejs/donejs/docs/features.md

 Worker thread rendering increases the performance of your application.
 It essentially allows your application to run entirely within a Web Worker, freeing the main thread to only update the DOM.

+Since much of the work is offloaded from the main thread, applications will feel snappy, even while heavy computations are taking place.

+You spend less time worrying about performance micro-optimizations, and more time [working on epic pool dunk videos](https://www.youtube.com/watch?v=vrgMUi8-7r4&feature=youtu.be&t=19).

 #### How it works

-Your templates first render in a lightweight Virtual DOM on the worker side and changes are diffed and sent to the window side to be applied to the actual DOM.
-Only changes to the DOM are applied to the window.
+Templates first render in a lightweight Virtual DOM in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+Changes are diffed and sent to the main thread to be applied to the real DOM.
+The main thread is only notified when there are changes to the DOM.

-The most expensive part of a web application - DOM updates - are separated from application logic, which means your application can continue to run while paints occur.
+The most expensive part of a web application - DOM updates - are separated from application logic, which means your application can continue to run while DOM reflows occur.

 By default, browsers use only a single thread of execution.